MrLoh/thesis-davidson/manuscript.md

 This might be most clearly expressed in Turing's lecture on 'Can Digital Computers Think?': "If it is accepted that real brains [...] are a sort of machine it will follow that our digital computer suitably programmed will behave like a brain" [@Turing:1951cd, p.
 463].
 This is a much more controversial claim and --- as Turing was well aware --- he had few arguments and even less evidence for it.

 It is important to highlight that this claim is not central in Turing's writing and that it is separate and fully *independent* from the others claims.
-Nevertheless, it is the main point many philosophers  have attacked.
-[The most famous example is probably @Searle:1980mb.]
+Nevertheless, it is a point philosophers have attacked.
+[The most famous example probably being @Searle:1980mb.]
 This is often tied to the misinterpretation of the Turing Test as a definition or sufficient condition for intelligence in a philosophical sense.
 I am not particularly interested in the discussion of this third claim here.

 [^turing-thesis]: This is also known as the 'Church–Turing–Deutsch Principle' and represents an extension of the well-known Church-Turing Thesis to artificial intelligence.